harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 So how does all this relate to automatic component imports?

-By Vuetify handling the imports of your components, it allows them to ensure webpack optimisations are running out of the box.
+With Vuetify handling the imports of your components (_[a la carte](https://vuetifyjs.com/en/features/treeshaking/)_ as they call it), they are able to ensure webpack optimisations are running out of the box for your app with their component library.

 > The A la carte system enables you to pick and choose which components to import, drastically lowering your build size.